Recovering from a Knee Injury: The Healing Power of Music Frequencies

 4. Motivation for Rehab

-Upbeat music with motivational tones (even at standard frequencies like 440 Hz) can energize you during physical therapy or stretching routines.
+Upbeat music with motivational tones, even at standard frequencies like 440 Hz, can energize you during physical therapy or stretching routines.
 Music helps distract from discomfort and makes movement feel more achievable.

 5. Mindfulness and Emotional Healing

-Healing isn’t just about the knee—it’s about what you’re going through mentally.
-Frequencies like 396 Hz and 528 Hzcan be used during meditation, breathwork, or journaling to support emotional release and resilience.
+Healing isn’t just about the knee.
+It’s about what you’re going through mentally.
+Frequencies like 396 Hz and 528 Hz can be used during meditation, breathwork, or journaling to support emotional release and resilience.

-How to Use Music Frequencies for Healing in Your Recovery Routine?
+How to Use Music Frequencies for Healing in Your Recovery Routine

-During rest or sleep – Play soft 432 Hz or 528 Hz tracks in the background.
+During rest or sleep: Play soft 432 Hz or 528 Hz tracks in the background.

-Before or after physical therapy – Use calming frequencies to relax tense muscles or re-center your focus.
+Before or after physical therapy: Use calming frequencies to relax tense muscles or re-center your focus.

-During meditation or breathwork – Pair frequencies with deep breathing to reduce pain perception.
+During meditation or breathwork: Pair frequencies with deep breathing to reduce pain perception.

-🎵 Sample YouTube Search Terms to Try:
+🎵 Sample YouTube Search Terms to Try

 “528 Hz for pain relief”